Creating Accessible Handbooks

 “If you require this document in an alternative format e.g. large print, on coloured paper etc, please contact “a contact position/name (the document’s creator) and two methods of contacting that individual should be given e.g. phone and email or postal address and email etc.”

 Practice has shown that adding this tagline does not result in a high number of requests for alternate formats.
 You are unlikely to receive many requests and those you do receive are likely to be for large print which is cheap and easy to produce.
-To help course administrators and others produce accessible documents we have produced the following guidance:

 The tagline can be placed at the beginning or end of the document and should be on electronic as well as paper versions.

-Electronic/ Online Handbooks
+Specific Electronic/ Online Handbook Guidance

 The main elements to bear in mind when producing an electronic handbook are: